abhxxy45/Employee_Management_System/README.md

 This is a Java Swing application for managing employee information.
-This project was created using JDK 17 and Eclipse 2022-12.
+This project was created using JDK 17

 It has the following functionalities: